Marianne Celeste Dragon: Pandely Affair

-In 1853, Marienne's grandson George Pandely ran for a seat on the Board of Assistant Aldermen, a municipal body responsible for urban infrastructure in New Orleans, including streets and sidewalks a position similar to a city councilman.
+In 1853, Marianne's grandson George Pandely ran for a seat on the Board of Assistant Aldermen, a municipal body responsible for urban infrastructure in New Orleans, including streets and sidewalks a position similar to a city councilman.
 He won the election but two weeks after Victor Wiltz accused him and his family of having African lineage.
 People of African lineage were not allowed to hold political office.
 After seven months in office, he resigned due to pressure from the mayor's office and his peers.
-In February 1854, a huge trial ensued Pandelly took Victor Wiltz to court for slander and defamation of character in the case known as Pandelly v.
+In February 1854, a huge trial ensued when Pandelly took Victor Wiltz to court for slander and defamation of character in the case known as Pandelly v.
 Wiltz (1854).
 The case was dismissed, Pandelly won but did not receive financial compensation.
 The incident became known as the Pandely Affair and it inspired later generations to invent a new genealogy for themselves in which they claimed descent from a mythical, invented Indian princess of the Alibamu tribe named Malanta Talla.

 The incident sent shockwaves throughout the elite family's social identity.
 Marianne's son Alexander Dimitry's school went from having 50 students to 2 and he was also publicly humiliated.
 The trial was made public in newspapers across the United States.
 Miraculously, five years later Alexander became the first person of color to hold the position of U.S. Ambassador to Costa Rica and Nicaragua.
 Marienne's grandchildren Ernest Lagarde, Charles Patton Dimitry, Virginia Dimitry Ruth and John Bull Smith Dimitry also became notable authors.